 These Americans are least likely to have health insurance

 The ValuePenguin analysis finds certain demographics correlate more highly with one’s health insurance status.
-Those without college degrees, those in the South and younger Americans are less likely to have health insurance, according to the data.
+Those without a high school diploma, those in the South and younger Americans are less likely to have health insurance, according to the data.

 Here’s a closer look at the demographics.

 One of the largest discrepancies between Americans who have and don’t have health insurance is seen at the education level.
-Disparities in coverage arise with the less education one has.
+Disparities in coverage arise when populations have lower levels of education.

 Only 3.3% of residents with a bachelor’s degree or higher report not having health insurance.
 Those with some college or an associate degree fare better than average with a 7.6% uninsured rate but still aren’t as robustly insured as those who obtain a four-year college diploma.